 Note: Starting with the Fall Creators Update, you no longer have to enable Developer Mode in the Settings app to use this feature.
 You just need to install it from the Windows Features window.

 Note: Starting with the Fall Creators Update, you can no longer install Ubuntu by running the “bash” command.
-Instead, you have to install Ubuntu or another Linux distribution from the Store app.
+Instead, you have to install Ubuntu or another Linux distribution from the Store app or using the

 You’ll see a list of every Linux distribution currently available in the Windows Store.
 As of the Fall Creators Update, this includes Ubuntu, openSUSE Leap, and openSUSE Enterprise, with a promise that Fedora will arrive soon.